Notes by John Barnard

 appointment as Principal of the prestigious Presidency College in

-the family spent some time staying with his father's brother Lionel,
+the family spent some time staying with his father's brother Lionel

-received some education there.
-Around 1908,
+had some education there.
+Around 1908, he was seriously ill, possibly

-Huck was seriously ill, and he remained "delicate" and asthmatic for
+"delicate" and asthmatic for

 most his teenage years.
 By this time the children were living with